 This fresh, line caught cod was some of the best fish I’ve ever had.
 Somewhat meaty, not as flaky as I would find back home, topped with a wonderful mustard beurre blanc.
 (I had no idea what that was, but it was delicious!)

 As I said, you never know what’s going to happen on a polar expedition.
-Whether it be the freshest catch there is, or disembarking via helicopter.
-You must just be willing to expect the unexpected.
+Whether it be the freshest catch there is,

 All for the love of the expedition.